greenblat/vlsimentor/getToKnowYou.md

 2. Synthesis: Synopsys/Cadence
 3. static timing
 4. linters
+5. logic equivalence
-5. FPGA:  Altera/Xilinx/?
+6. FPGA:  Altera/Xilinx/?
-6. TCL scripting for these tools?
+7. TCL scripting for these tools?
-7. How deep these tools buried in EDA environments?
+8. How deep these tools buried in EDA environments?
+9. Formal verification: Rule checkers.
+10. Version control

 ## Verilog
 I can do these: Can/Did: